RAprogramm/RAprogramm/README.md

 </p>

 <p align="center">
-  Passionate developer | Based in Vladivostok, Russia | Neovim enthusiast
+  Passionate developer | Based in Nha Trang, Vietnam | Programming enthusiast

 <p align="center">I'm a tech enthusiast who loves coding in Neovim using a variety of languages, from Golang to Lua, JavaScript, HTML, CSS, Python, and more.
 Linux and Arch Linux are my OS of choice!</p>